Thomvis/thomvis.github.io/_drafts/mvvm-rx.md

 }
 ```

-This leads to unexpected behavior for Observers that subscribe to `buttonEnabled()` before `setInputs` is called.
-They have in fact subscribed to an empty Observable and will never receive any items.
+This leads to unexpected behavior for observers that subscribe to `buttonEnabled()` before `setInputs` is called.
+They have in fact subscribed to an empty observable and will never receive any items, even after `setInputs` has been called.

 Another solution is to make `usernameText` a [Subject](http://reactivex.io/documentation/subject.html).
 The subject can be created when the view model is initialized and after that, the order in which `setInputs` and `buttonEnabled` are called doesn't really matter.
-You'll now have to manage a subscription on `username` in `setInputs` and deal with additional state that comes with a subject though.
+However, you'll now have to manage a subscription on `username` in `setInputs` and deal with additional state that comes with a subject.

 If you're new to Reactive programming, it might help to think of a subject as a mutable variable.
 This would make `usernameText` mutable, while it should be strictly read-only as far as the view model is concerned.
 This is the reason why you might have heard that [subjects should be avoided](http://introtorx.com/Content/v1.0.10621.0/18_UsageGuidelines.html).
 They definitely have their use, but I think we can do better without them here.